k-thang/SQL-Project/cleaning_data.md

 ALTER TABLE all_sessions
 DROP COLUMN time;
 ```
-Although the `analytics.visit_starttime` is correct, if I was presenting the data to a less technical audience then I would cast it to a more readable format.
+Although `analytics.visit_starttime` is correct, if I was presenting the data to a less technical audience then I would cast it to a more readable format.
 The query would be as follows:
 ```SQL
 SELECT TO_TIMESTAMP(visit_starttime)::TIME
 FROM analytics;